dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/Overview.md

-> HBuilderX's code prompt system is very large and supports multiple syntax prompt models.
+> HBuilderX's code provide command prompt for deverse languages and intellisense.

-## Built-in grammar library
+## Built-in grammar engine
-- The web project has built-in `html`, `js`, `css` syntax library
+- Web： `html`, `js`, `css` grammar library
-- App project has a built-in `plus` extended syntax library
+- App： `plus` extended grammar library
-- The uni-app project has a built-in `uni-app` syntax library
+- Uni-app: `uni-app` grammar library
-- Projects such as WeChat applets and fast apps also have corresponding built-in grammar libraries
+- WeChat applets and fast apps: corresponding built-in grammer libraries

-## js Framework grammar library（sdocml Format）
+## js grammar engine（sdocml Format）

-In HBuilderX, in files that can input js, such as `js`, `html`. (not including `vue`, `ts`), there is a "grammar prompt library" in the bottom status bar, and you can load the built-in framework grammar library.
+In HBuilderX, in JS file，for example js, HTML, select vue or ts in the "customer language association" in the lower right corner.

 <img src="/static/snapshots/tutorial/lang_1.png" />

-Among them, node.js also exists as a framework grammar.
+node.js is also one of the selections.

-After checking the corresponding js framework grammar, the js area will prompt the corresponding grammar (the initial check will take a few seconds before it can be used)
+After select js language, the js syntax hints can be seen for js code.
+(Initially, wait for few seconds before it can be used after selection.)

-The selection is project-level.
-Once checked, the places where js can be written under the entire project will be loaded.
+The selection is implemented for entire file once selected

-If the file is opened separately and not in the project manager on the left side of HBuilderX, this function cannot be used.
+If user open a file which is not in in the Project explorer section, this function is disabled.

-If HBuilderX can detect that there are commonly used frameworks such as jquery or mui under the project, it will also automatically mount the syntax prompt library for this project.
-But sometimes the detection may be inaccurate and the developer needs to introduce it manually.
+If HBuilderX can detect jquery or mui in the project, it will also automatically load the syntax prompt library for this project.
+But sometimes the detection may be inaccurate and it may need to be loaded manually.

 ## d.ts